hiroio/100-days-of-code/log.md

 **Today's Progress**
 * Fixed DIV issues on mobile for the "About Me" section.
 * Codecademy: CSS "Setup and Selectors" and "Selectors and Visual Rules" completed.
+Half way through the "Box Model."
 * Testing some CSS on [hiroko.github.io](http://hiroko.github.io).

 **Language(s):** Bootstrap, HTML5, CSS